rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 These file types either change too rapidly (databases, logs, caches) or don't exist long enough (session files) to be backed up.
-You should not back up session files or caches at all, but if you need to back up databases or log files, you must implement following workarounds:
+You should not back up session files or caches at all, but if you need to back up databases or log files, you must implement the following workarounds:

 -  Take a snapshot of a database (for example, a database dump), and back up the snapshot.
 -  Take snapshots of log files, and back up the snapshots.
 To avoid running out of disk space, rotate your log files periodically.